Diabetic Neuropathy

 Treatment options may include medications, physical therapy, injections, or surgery, depending on the underlying cause of the pain.

 Kansas Pain Management also offers a range of minimally invasive procedures to help alleviate pain and restore function.
 With board-certified and fellowship-trained physicians, Kansas Pain Management is committed to providing the highest quality care for patients suffering from pain.
-We provide comprehensive and personalised treatment options for pain in Overland Park, Lawrence, Leavenworth/Lansing, Kansas City, Ottawa, Missouri and surrounding areas.
-We also have a new location at Lee Summit Medical Center in Lee Summit, MO.
+You can book an appointment with us at Overland Park, Lawrence, Leavenworth/Lansing, Roeland Park, etc. We also serve nearby locations like Ottawa, Missouri, Topeka, Belton, Manhattan, Lee’s Summit, Johnson County & Kansas areas.